saulack/uisge/README.md

   ![postShow](https://i.imgur.com/dhSUhaB.png)

-  My other favorite feature although perhaps not as technically impressive, was a lot of fun to implement.
+   Another of my favorite features although perhaps not as technically impressive, was a lot of fun to implement.
 The personal profile picture and background mural are a combination of AWS services and CSS work to create a beautiful look to the user profile.

   ![img](https://i.imgur.com/A8oghL0.png)